California sues over Trump halt to truck pollution rule

 Former EPA Chief Scott Pruitt had called the Obama administration's ban on the dirtier truck engines an example of regulatory overreach that "threatened to put an entire industry of specialized truck manufacturers out of business."

-The Obama administration said the retrofitted trucks could account for up to 1,600 early deaths each year from added pollution.
+The Obama administration said pollution from the retrofitted trucks could lead to 1,600 early deaths each year.

 Advertisement